 The optical mode of the SM fiber (~ 10 microns diameter) is expanded to a larger collimated beam (e.g., 80 microns in diameter) thus relaxing the alignment tolerance between connector elements from submicron to a few microns...tolerances that can be held in injection molded parts.
 However, to date, expanded-beam versions of SM connectors have higher losses than desired by system designers, and thus have not yet been commercialized.

-iNEMI-IPSR Board Level Optical Interconnect Project, Phase 1Phase 1 is addressing the assessment of the performance of prototypes of board-level interconnect systems based on single-mode (SM) fiber, expanded-beam optical coupling, and silicon photonics transceivers.
-This activity will allow evaluation of existing and developing components, and thereby will identify gaps in the board-level technologies needed for practical implementation.
+iNEMI-IPSR Board Level Optical Interconnect Project, Phase 1Phase 1 addressed the assessment of the performance of prototypes of board-level interconnect systems based on single-mode (SM) fiber, expanded-beam optical coupling, and silicon photonics transceivers.
+This activity allowed evaluation of existing and developing components, and thereby identified gaps in the board-level technologies needed for practical implementation.
 More information about Phase 1.

 Proposed: iNEMI-IPSR Board-Level Optical Interconnect Project, Phase 2 (Expanded-beam Module Interface Project)Phase 2 of the AIM Photonics/iNEMI Board-Level Interconnect Demonstrator project will consist of specifying, designing, modeling, building and demonstrating a board-level optical interconnect system in which an expanded-beam optical connector interface will be developed for the chip module.

 Given the complexity of the challenge, and the time and cost associated with fabrication of specialized tooling for optical coupling parts, the Phase 2 effort is subdivided into two sub-phases, 2a and 2b, each lasting approximately one year.

 For Additional InformationDavid Godlewski